mikepan/GameEngineBook/text/05-Graphics.md

 <img alt="Low polygon model vs. high polygon model" src="../figures/Chapter5/Fig05-03.jpg" width="50%" align="right">

 Geometry is the basis for any 3D scene.
 You can quantitatively measure the amount of geometry data in a scene using a "polygon count," which refers to the number of faces (triangles or quads, in Blender's case) in a scene.
 The more geometry data there is, the slower the game will be.
 So how many polygons are too much?
 Rather than imposing an absolute limitation, just remember to use polygons sensibly, spend them where they are needed, and don't waste excessive polygons on unnecessary parts that will not be visible to the gamer.
-Geometry is relatively cheap now.
-Today's average computer should be able to render a million polygons at an interactive frame rate, so polygon count isn't as much of a concern as it used to be.
-Figure 5.3 shows the difference between a low-resolution model and a high-resolution model.
-The high-resolution model is smoother, more detailed, but is slower to render.
-The game engine also has built-in optimization features that remove hidden objects in order to avoid wasting time displaying them.
+That said, today's average computer should be able to render a million polygons at an interactive frame rate, so polygon count isn't as much of a concern as it used to be.
+A high-resolution model is smoother, more detailed, but is slower to process by the computer.

 The supported Blender object types in the game engine are: camera, light, empty, mesh, and text.